Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ```

 Before we run the reverse shell on the target machine, we need a handler that can catch it on the local machine.
-We can use the `exploit/multi/handler` module but we need to set its payload to the same one as the venom reverse shell (otherwise, segmentation fault).
+We can use the `exploit/multi/handler` module, but we need to set its payload to the same one as the venom reverse shell (otherwise, segmentation fault).
 ```shell
 # in Metasploit console
 use exploit/multi/handler